 Overall, people procrastinate in a chronic manner because issues such as exhaustion and anxiety outweigh their self-control and motivation.
 Accordingly, common causes of chronic procrastination include abstract goals, a disconnect from the future self, anxiety, fear of failure, perfectionism, task aversion, resentment, and sensation seeking.

-How to overcome chronic procrastination
+Solutions to chronic procrastination

 Improve your planning: